SKAHP/One-Engi/holeman.md

 HOLEMAN: **He was a very competent, able guy, and a pleasant, agreeable person.
 But he had some other problems we didn't know about at the time**.

-JOHNSON: How about Ross, **Charlie Ross**: Do\)

-    you remember him?
+JOHNSON: How about Ross, **Charlie Ross**: Do you remember him?

 HOLEMAN: Yes, oh sure.
 We were in the **Muehlebach Hotel one night**; it was about three in the morning, and everybody had gone to bed. **Carroll Linkins, the Western Union man,** rousted everybody up, called every room, got them up.
-"Mr. Ross says come to the Press Room right away."
-So we went down there and Ross had had a few of these \[drinks\], and he said, "There isn't any news boys; let's just have a poker game--Grand Old Game, GOG."
-That was seven card high-low, and Ross called it **"GOG--Grand Old Game."**
+"Mr. Ross says come to the Press  right away."
+So we went down there and Ross had had a few of these \[drinks\], and he said, **"There isn't any news boys; let's just have a poker game--Grand Old Game, GOG."** That was seven card high-low, and Ross called it **"GOG--Grand Old Game."**

 JOHNSON: This was at the **Muehlebach, in Kansas City.**